Health Insurance For Mental Health

 It's okay to ask for help

 Facing mental health challenges is normal.
-Up to 80% of New Zealanders will experience some form of mental distress in their lifetime.
+Almost one in two New Zealanders will experience some form of mental distress or illness in their lifetime.
 Even so, it can be hard to ask for help or know where to look for help.

 For many, your GP will be great place to start.
 They’ll be able to help you create a plan to better support your wellbeing.